tgray017/tgray017.github.io/_posts/2019-01-15-combining_meta-programming_with_mass_assignment.markdown

 	properties.each {|k, v| self.send("#{k}=", v)}
 end
 ```
 This, however, would require explicitly defining `attr_accessors` for each potental key in the ruby file (otherwise I'd get a `NoMethod` error).
 But because my project involved scraping many different wiki pages, that would mean defining many different `attr_accessors`, because although some of these keys overlapped across all characters (e.g. `:house`, `:family`, `:gender`), others were more obscure and were only used by a small subset of characters (e.g. `:significant_other`, `:voiced_by`, :`motion_picture`).
-Because combing through each individual wiki page to determine all the potential `attr_accessors` felt wrong, and because I'm lazy, I turned to Google for a metaprogramming solution.
+Since combing through each individual wiki page to determine all the potential `attr_accessors` felt wrong, and since I'm lazy, I turned to Google for a metaprogramming solution.

 It turns out that the solution is way simpler than I thought it would be--that same `#send` method can be used for `attr_accessors`, but instead of operating on the instance of the class like in the previous example, it would need to operate on the class itself.
 This turned out to be quite elegant, if I do say so myself:
 ```